-Hanne Van Dyck is a Belgian multidisciplinary artist living and working in Marrakech, Morocco.
-Her practice reflects on liminal spaces and rituals addressing the shattering of the relationship between nature and culture, human and non-human, reality and fiction.
-Using traveling as a working method, Van Dyck allows deep spaces of reflection when translating her fieldwork into mixed-media installations, text-based performances, videos and publications, often collaborating with other artists and different media.
-Van Dyck is the founder of JUJ, a laboratory for intimate interdisciplinary exchange and reflection in Marrakech.
+Hanne Van Dyck is a multidisciplinary artist based in Brussels, Belgium.
+Her practice reflects on liminal spaces and rituals addressing the non-duality of nature and culture, human and spirit world.
+Using traveling as a working method, Van Dyck allows deep spaces of reflection when translating her experiences and research into mixed-media installations, text-based performances, videos, and publications, often collaborating with other artists, dancers, anthropologists.
+She is the founder of JUJlab, a laboratory for intimate interdisciplinary exchange and reflection in Marrakech.

+Van Dyck received a development grant from the Flemish Government to conduct research into trance healing ceremonies in Brazil, Belgium, China, and Morocco, where she lived and worked for four years.
 In researching the human relationship with mountains, she has completed residencies across the globe, including at Lijiang Studio and TCG Nordica in China, Villa Ruffieux and Institut Furkablick in Switzerland and Queens Residency in Morocco.
 Her latest publication Sugar Falls In Water is published by Onomatopee and Tique.
-Her installations and performances are often site-specific; apart from exhibiting in artist-run spaces (Komplot Brussels BE, LE18 Marrakech MA, DIENSTGEBÄUDE Art Space Zürich CH), cultural spaces (TCG Nordica Kunming CN, Campo Nieuwpoort Gent BE, La Friche Marseille FR, Netwerk, Aalst BE), and festivals (On Marche Marrakech MA, Plan B Bekegem BE, Dansem Marseille FR), she has shown and performed her work on the Jemaa el-Fna square in Marrakech, the Furkapas in the Swiss Alps, a horse- resting place on the tea-horse trail in China, her bedroom, the Todra Gorge in Morocco.
+Her installations and performances are often site-specific; apart from exhibiting in artist-run spaces (Komplot Brussels BE, LE18 Marrakech MA, DIENSTGEBÄUDE Art Space Zürich CH), cultural spaces (TCG Nordica Kunming CN, Campo Nieuwpoort Gent BE, La Friche Marseille FR, Netwerk, Aalst BE), and festivals (On Marche Marrakech MA, Plan B Bekegem BE, Dansem Marseille FR), she has shown and performed her work on the Jemaa el-Fna square in Marrakech, the Furkapas in the Swiss Alps, a horse- resting place on the tea-horse trail in China.

 Van Dyck maximizes a poetic resourcefulness in her work, manifested in a partial loss of the documentary, to its recovery in the key of fiction.
 That is to say, her diaristic registrations and observations might be held to be documentary in nature—as if she were to shed light on forensic evidence for us—but are representational insofar as Van Dyck subtly adds additional mental building blocks in order to cope, grapple, face and translate these encounters.
 Her artistic registry and agency, in this sense, becomes a meticulous balance act of applying oneself to an environment and to make deductions from that application.
 Not to say reductions, or deconstructions, as to strip the things she encounters from their performance, but rather a type of constructivism that looks at how many performers are assembled in a subject—a mountain, for instance—and how many performers benefit from, and are needed to sustain its existence.